indirect/indirect.io/content/post/2022/02/675505125298765824-a-second-paper-shows-that-while-unrepentant.md

 width = 75.0
 height = 75.0

+[tumblr.photos.original_size]
+url = "/images/59/d8/fe7bfe9e42feb7c7c5ca10fc2c7c.jpg"
+width = 1200.0
+height = 830.0

+[tumblr.reblog]
+tree_html = ""
+comment = "<p>A second paper shows that, while unrepentant trolls often need to be banned, most other conflict can be fixed by quickly removing bad posts &amp; educating people about why the content is gone.
+Trolls aside, giving these explanations reduces future bad behavior by most users. — <a href=\"http://twitter.com/emollick/status/1490082986322186245\">@emollick</a></p>"

 [[tumblr.trail]]
-is_current_item = true
-is_root_item = true
-content_raw = "<p>A second paper shows that, while unrepentant trolls often need to be banned, most other conflict can be fixed by quickly removing bad posts &amp; educating people about why the content is gone.
-Trolls aside, giving these explanations reduces future bad behavior by most users. — <a href=\"http://twitter.com/emollick/status/1490082986322186245\">@emollick</a></p>" content = "<p>A second paper shows that, while unrepentant trolls often need to be banned, most other conflict can be fixed by quickly removing bad posts &amp; educating people about why the content is gone.
-Trolls aside, giving these explanations reduces future bad behavior by most users. &mdash; <a href=\"http://twitter.com/emollick/status/1490082986322186245\">@emollick</a></p>"
+content = "<p>A second paper shows that, while unrepentant trolls often need to be banned, most other conflict can be fixed by quickly removing bad posts &amp; educating people about why the content is gone.
+Trolls aside, giving these explanations reduces future bad behavior by most users. &mdash; <a href=\"http://twitter.com/emollick/status/1490082986322186245\">@emollick</a></p>" is_current_item = true is_root_item = true content_raw = "<p>A second paper shows that, while unrepentant trolls often need to be banned, most other conflict can be fixed by quickly removing bad posts &amp; educating people about why the content is gone.
+Trolls aside, giving these explanations reduces future bad behavior by most users. — <a href=\"http://twitter.com/emollick/status/1490082986322186245\">@emollick</a></p>"

 [tumblr.trail.blog]
 name = "indirect"